 Up to this point, I have not experienced the joys of shooting through a filter wheel.
 But I have experienced the extraordinary power of a monochrome sensor through narrowband filters.
 My latest experiences in the backyard have me wondering if I should have switched to a mono astrophotography camera a long time ago…

-I’ve Seen the Light, and its in Monochrome
+I’ve Seen the Light, and it’s in Monochrome

 Those of you who shoot with a one-shot-color astrophotography camera (such as DSLR) as I did for many years may be hesitant to switch to a camera that spits out black and white images.
 The satisfaction of a colorful nebula appearing on the back of your camera display screen after a 120-second exposure is why we got into this hobby in the first place.

-Make no mistake, a color DSLR camera remains the best options for beginners looking to get started in deep sky.
+Make no mistake, a color DSLR camera remains the best option for beginners looking to get started in the deep sky.
 I’ve spent the past 7 years doing so, and nothing will ever match the enjoyment of capturing objects in space from a dark sky site with a camera and telescope.

-Yet experienced backyard astrophotographers insist that monochrome is the only way to go if you want to get serious about your deep sky imaging.
+Yet experienced backyard astrophotographers insist that monochrome is the only way to go if you want to get serious about your deep-sky imaging.
 I took a lot of flak last year when I decided to upgrade from a DSLR to a One-shot-color Altair Hypercam 183C, particularly when shooting through narrowband filters.